uk-crypto-day/uk-crypto-day.github.io/_posts/2024-06-20-uk-crypto-day.md

 [Google Maps](https://maps.app.goo.gl/MYxcuMfx51DxM4hBA){:target="_blank"} &#124; [Apple Maps](https://maps.apple.com/?address=10%20Crichton%20St,%20Edinburgh,%20EH8%209AB,%20Scotland&auid=17327607979603908319&ll=55.944703,-3.187417&lsp=9902&q=Informatics%20Forum){:target="_blank"} &#124; [OpenStreetMap](https://www.openstreetmap.org/way/23046723){:target="_blank"}

+## Contacts

+For any inquiry related to the event, please send an email to the organizer Michele Ciampi at michele.ciampi at ed.ac.uk.

 The event is sponsored by the Laboratory for Foundation of Computer Science (LFCS) of the University of Edinburgh, Input-Output Global (IOG), and The Scottish Informatics & Computer Science Alliance (SICSA).